 In September Chatime, which is the number 1 bubble tea shop in the world with over 800 stores worldwide opened in Ottawa’s Chinatown.
-The Taiwanese franchise is famous for their milk tea and other tapioca drinks but offers a wide range of selection of tea, fruit or coffee-based beverages in addition to desserts.
+The Taiwanese franchise is famous for its milk tea and other tapioca drinks but offers a wide range of selection of tea, fruit or coffee-based beverages in addition to desserts.

 The new Chatime location is sleek and modern, with glossy white tables that reflect the purple “good tea. good time” neon sign casting everything in the store with a slight purple tone.
 I absolutely loved the interior space which is the nicest bubble tea shop I’ve ever been too.